 Here is our list of 8 great walks in Ku-ring-gai Chase National Park.

 Some of these walking walks are long and challenging, others are a bit shorter and easier to conquer.

 1. Resolute Loop Track

 The beach is also a very popular boat landing area.
-Lots of visitors arrive here with their leisure boats from Palm Beach for a beautiful quiet afternoon in the sun.
+Lots of visitors arrive here with their leisure boats from Palm Beach for a quiet afternoon in the sun.

-The best way to visit Resolute Beach is by following a picturesque 6km loop track starting at the Resolute picnic ground.
-The first part of the track is a section with well-preserved Aboriginal engravings, followed by a descend into the forest towards Resolute beach.
+The best way to visit Resolute Beach is by doing a picturesque 6 km loop track starting at the Resolute picnic ground.
+The first part of the track is a section with well-preserved Aboriginal engravings, followed by a descent into the bush towards Resolute beach.

-After a refreshing swim, continue the track towards the West Head Lookout which offers amazing views of Pittwater and the Barrenjoey Headland.
+After a refreshing swim, continue the track northbound to the West Head Lookout which offers amazing views of Pittwater and the Barrenjoey Headland.

 |Resolute Loop Track|